superbeppe98/cisco-cybersecurity/4_Protecting_the_Organization.md

 ## 4.2.3 Penetration Testing

-List of expandable sections.
-Select each button to expand the content.
-Penetration testing, commonly known as pen testing, is the act of assessing a computer system, network or organization for security vulnerabilities.
+- Penetration testing, commonly known as pen testing, is the act of assessing a computer system, network or organization for security vulnerabilities.
 A pen test seeks to breach systems, people, processes and code to uncover vulnerabilities which could be exploited.
-This information is then used to improve the system’s defenses to ensure that it is better able to withstand cyber attacks in the future.
+This information is then used to improve the system’s defenses to ensure that it is better able to withstand cyber attacks in the future

-Step 1: Planning
+- Step 1: Planning
-The pen tester gathers as much information as possible about a target system or network, its potential vulnerabilities and exploits to use against it.
-This involves conducting passive or active reconnaissance (footprinting) and vulnerability research.
+    - The pen tester gathers as much information as possible about a target system or network, its potential vulnerabilities and exploits to use against it.
+This involves conducting passive or active reconnaissance (footprinting) and vulnerability research

-Step 2: Scanning
+- Step 2: Scanning
-The pen tester carries out active reconnaissance to probe a target system or network and identify potential weaknesses which, if exploited, could give an attacker access.
+    - The pen tester carries out active reconnaissance to probe a target system or network and identify potential weaknesses which, if exploited, could give an attacker access.
 Active reconnaissance may include:

-port scanning to identify potential access points into a target system vulnerability scanning to identify potential exploitable vulnerabilities of a particular target establishing an active connection to a target (enumeration) to identify the user account, system account and admin account.
+        - port scanning to identify potential access points into a target system
+        - vulnerability scanning to identify potential exploitable vulnerabilities of a particular target
+        - establishing an active connection to a target (enumeration) to identify the user account, system account and admin account

-Step 3: Gaining access
+- Step 3: Gaining access
-The pen tester will attempt to gain access to a target system and sniff network traffic, using various methods to exploit the system including:
+    - The pen tester will attempt to gain access to a target system and sniff network traffic, using various methods to exploit the system including:

-launching an exploit with a payload onto the system breaching physical barriers to assets social engineering exploiting website vulnerabilities exploiting software and hardware vulnerabilities or misconfigurations breaching access controls security cracking weak encrypted Wi-Fi.
+        - launching an exploit with a payload onto the system
+        - breaching physical barriers to assets
+        - social engineering
+        - exploiting website vulnerabilities
+        - exploiting software and hardware vulnerabilities or misconfigurations
+        - breaching access controls security
+        - cracking weak encrypted Wi-Fi

-Step 4: Maintaining access
+- Step 4: Maintaining access
-The pen tester will maintain access to the target to find out what data and systems are vulnerable to exploitation.
-It is important that they remain undetected, typically using backdoors, Trojan horses, rootkits and other covert channels to hide their presence.
+    - The pen tester will maintain access to the target to find out what data and systems are vulnerable to exploitation.
+It is important that they remain undetected, typically using backdoors, Trojan horses, rootkits and other covert channels to hide their presence

-When this infrastructure is in place, the pen tester will then proceed to gather the data that they consider valuable.
+    - When this infrastructure is in place, the pen tester will then proceed to gather the data that they consider valuable

-Step 5: Analysis and reporting
+- Step 5: Analysis and reporting
-The pen tester will provide feedback via a report that recommends updates to products, policies and training to improve an organization’s security.
+    - The pen tester will provide feedback via a report that recommends updates to products, policies and training to improve an organization’s security

 ## 4.2.4 Your Turn